My Obsession with Transferware

 The red plates are perfect for Christmas, Valentine’s Day, Fourth of July, and more.

-I worked with Spode last year and acquired quite a few new plates for my collection.
+I worked with Spode for a few years and acquired several new plates for my collection.

 My Collection of Transferware